 your foot inside.
 While brushing your teeth, shaving, and putting on your makeup, this trick will cause you to go into a hip

 hinge instead of flexing or bending your spine.
 The overall result is less pressure or pain in your back.

-Therefore, without proper rest, low back pain can worsen and this may become a vicious cycle.
-The best solution to breaking this cycle of pain and loss of sleep is to try and maintain a neutral spine when you go to sleep.
+Therefore, low back pain can worsen without proper rest, which may become a vicious cycle.
+The best solution to breaking this cycle of pain and loss of sleep is maintaining a neutral spine when you go to sleep.